OpenPodcar/OpenPodcar/README.md

 **NB:** Pololu JRK 21v3 Configuration requires the installation of a Windows app, which does not work on linux.

 ### 2. Arduino
-- Download the MCP4725 library file and place it into Arduino's **LIBRARIES** folder
+- Download the MCP4725 library file and place it into Arduino's **"LIBRARIES"** folder
 - Arduino firmware source is supplied in the distribution ThrottleControlSerial.ino
 - Connect the Arduino USB to the laptop
 - Open Arduino IDE and the ThrottleControlSerial.ino file